 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs can trigger side effects, and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 Stinging nettle is generally considered safe when used as directed.
 Occasional side effects include mild stomach upset, fluid retention, sweating, diarrhea, and hives or rash (mainly from topical use).
 It is important to be careful when handling the nettle plant because touching it can cause an allergic rash.
 Stinging nettle should never be applied to an open wound.

 Because nettle can alter the menstrual cycle and may contribute to miscarriage, pregnant women should not use nettle.

-Do not self treat with nettle for BPH.
+DO NOT self treat with nettle for BPH.
 See your doctor to receive a diagnosis and to rule out prostate cancer.

-Stinging nettle may affect the blood's ability to clot, and could interfere with blood thinning drugs, including:
+Stinging nettle may affect the blood's ability to clot, and could interfere with blood-thinning drugs, including:

-Stinging nettle may lower blood pressure, so it could make the effects of these drugs stronger:
+Stinging nettle may lower blood pressure, so it could strengthen the effects of these drugs:

-Beta blockers: Atenolol (Tenormin), metoprolol (Lopressor, Toprol XL), propranolol (Induran)
+- Beta-blockers: Atenolol (Tenormin), metoprolol (Lopressor, Toprol XL), propranolol (Induran)

-Calcium channel blockers: Nifedipine (Procardia), amlodipine (Norvasc), verapamil (Calan, Isoptin)
+- Calcium channel blockers: Nifedipine (Procardia), amlodipine (Norvasc), verapamil (Calan, Isoptin)